ExpediaGroup/graphql-kotlin/docs/getting-started.md

 `graphql-kotlin-plugins` can be used to generate a `graphql-kotlin-client` from an existing schema that is easy to use and type-safe.

 See the docs in [Client Overview](./client/client-overview.md).

+## Examples

+The `examples` module is a collection of working code and examples on how to use all of the `graphql-kotlin` modules.

+See the [example docs](./examples.md) for more info.

+## Blogs and Videos

+You can find more posts and recorded conference talks on GraphQL and `graphql-kotlin` on our [Blogs and Videos](./blogs-and-videos.md) page.